tk-notes/lucas-meier-blog/content/notes/2023/04/cait-sith-security-2-key-sharing/index.md

 \end{matrix}
 $$

-Now, this simulates the desired protocol:
+From this point, we can jump directly to our desired protocol.

 $$
 \begin{matrix}